louisgv/a-jekyll-blog/_drafts/jabsquared-the-brand.md

 A group of young entrepreneurs who seek to help small businesses connect with the technology of tomorrow

-Ambitious, Bold, and Committed entrepreneurs with a passion to transcend technology across culture
+Ambitious, Bold, and Committed entrepreneurs with a passion to transcend technology across culturegs

 A group of young entrepreneurs whose goal is to stop the madness and help small business with their technology.